Separatism in Russia: Pomorie

-In addition, the Pomor movement was periodically accused of links with Norwegian government and NATO.
-It is known that the father of NATO's Secretary General Thorvald Stoltenberg was an honorary member of the international Pomor organization "Pomor Brotherhood".
+Some Pomor cultural and political organizations demanded a creation of a Pomor Republic within Russia that would include Arkhangelsk Oblast, Komi Republic, Murmansk Oblast, and Nenets AO.

+Pomor organization "Pomoṙska Slobóda" were represented by the Karelian National Movement on the Free Nations of Post-Russia Forum.

 Southern Federal District

 Separatism in the Southern Federal District is primarily ethnic but some civic nationalist movements are also active.
-The movements are mainly located in Astrakhan Oblast, Crimea, Krasnodar Krai and Kalmykia.
-Some political commentators believe that separatism in that region is founded by Ukraine.
+The movements are mainly located in Astrakhan Oblast, Crimea, Krasnodar Krai, Rostov Oblast, and Kalmykia.